 If you decide not to take your retirement at age 65 your account will remain invested until you retire or reach your 75th birthday.
-If you continue as a member of the Plan and continue contributing 4%, 5% or 6% of your Pensionable Pay into your retirement account, the Company will continue to match your contributions.
+If you continue as a member of the Plan you will pay 6.25% of your Pensionable Pay into your retirement account, and the Company will continue to pay 9.25%.
 You will also have all of the additional contribution payment options available and these are described on page 8.